Special U.S. targeting force 'now in place' in Iraq, U.S. says

 Carter disclosed the deployment in a broad speech to U.S. soldiers that sought to underscore American efforts to accelerate the campaign against Islamic State, both in Iraq and Syria.

-"The specialised expeditionary targeting force I announced in December is now in place and is preparing to work with the Iraqis to begin going after ISIL's fighters and commanders," Carter said at Fort Campbell, Kentucky.
+"The specialised expeditionary targeting force I announced in December is now in place and is preparing to work with the Iraqis to begin going after ISIL's fighters and commanders," Carter said at Fort Campbell in Kentucky.

 While the force was expected to number only about 200, its deployment marks the latest expansion of U.S. military pressure on Islamic State.
 It also exposes American forces to greater risk, something President Barack Obama has done only sparingly.